 - Long leash for distance and recall work

-- DURABLE & DEPENDABLE: Made...
+- DURABLE & DEPENDABLE: made...

 This multi-functionality is one of the things I like the most about this leash, along with the fact that you can hook the leash to your waist and use it hands-free.

-» PROS: Available In Two Sizes and Colors, Very Affordable, Multifunctional, Lightweight, Easy to Use and Clean
+» PROS: Available In Two Sizes and Colors, Very Affordable, Multifunctional, Lightweight, Easy to Use, and Clean

 « CONS: Not Reflective, No Shock Absorption, Not for Chewers, Not Very Durable